 Here we’re dealing with motivations (was it an accident?
-Or malicious premeditation?) as well as acts and all the processes involved in: investigation, value of evidence, trials, judgment, punishment, rehabilitation… Remember, we’re discussion theocracy–how people of religion would manage civil rule.
+Or malicious premeditation?) as well as acts and all the processes involved in an investigation, the value of evidence, trials, judgment, punishment, rehabilitation… Remember, we’re discussion theocracy—how people of religion would manage civil rule.

 - Who judges and how are they trained?

 - What is the basis for judging such-and-such a crime?
 How is it decided whether polygamy (for instance) is tolerated or not?